 Sometimes married couples see things differently and the only way to resolve the tension is by finally deciding to agree to disagree.
 That’s how things played out in our home for a number of years on the issue of passwords.
-My wife seemed to view my focus on computer security and passwords as something approaching mild paranoia.
-I, on the other hand, viewed her insistence that the use of one easily remembered password for everything in her life was like tattooing the words “victim here” on her forehead.
-The only way for us to move forward on this issue was to agree to disagree and that’s just what we did.
+My wife viewed my focus on computer security and passwords as something approaching mild paranoia.
+I, on the other hand, viewed her insistence on using one easily remembered password for everything in her life the equivalent of tattooing the phrase “victim here” on her forehead.
+The only way for us to move forward was to reach an accord.
+We agreed to disagree, and things were good, at least for a while.

-This state of marital bliss started to crack a few years later after I received an email from one of our sons letting me know my wife’s email account had been hacked and a bunch of spam was being sent out using her email address.
-I did what one normally does to regain control of the email account and hoped all would be good.
+A few years later, after receiving an email from one of our sons, our accord began to crumble.
+I was informed that my wife’s email account had been hacked and was actively being used to send out spam email.
+Of course, I did what one normally does to remedy that situation and hoped all would be good.
 Sadly, it wasn’t to be.
-Our marital bliss abruptly ended a few months later after we received written notice from a credit union on the opposite side of the country telling us that they were most displeased with my wife.
-Apparently credit unions don’t like it when someone gets a new credit card, immediately maxes it out, and then fails to make any payments.
-Makes sense to me.
-Problem was she wasn’t the one who walked into that credit union and applied for a card in her name.
+Our accord abruptly ended a few months later after we received written notice from a credit union on the opposite side of the country telling us that they were most displeased with my wife.
+Apparently, credit unions don’t like it when someone gets a new credit card, immediately maxes it out, and then fails to make any payments.
+Unfortunately, given that my wife wasn’t the one who applied for and received that credit card, we had a new problem.

-While this tale has many more interesting twists and turns, in the interest of time I will simply share that as a result of this identity theft a federal and an out-of-state tax return were also fraudulently filed in her name.
+While this tale took a number of interesting twists and turns over the next few years, in the interest of time I will simply share that as a result of the initial identity theft a federal and an out-of-state tax return were also fraudulently filed in my wife’s name.
 I spent over three years working to get everything cleaned up; but the one thing I can’t do, and honestly no one can, is ever get her identity back.
 That’s been taken and we’ll have to deal with the ramifications of that for the rest of our lives.
 Hopefully, it’s over; but only time will tell.

-Now understand that this entire saga started with someone managing to figure out a password and that password opened all kinds of doors that were supposed to be locked.
 I chose to share this story because I wanted to put a real-world spin on the problems that can arise when too little attention is given to the importance of passwords.
-I don’t care if you are just a solo practitioner as opposed to the managing partner of a 50-attorney firm.
-Everyone needs a password policy, formal or informal, in order to try and avoid becoming yet another victim of identity theft; and heaven help you if the thieves swipe the identity of one or more of your clients after gaining access into your office network.
-That would be so not good.
+Every one of us in our personal and professional lives needs to abide by some sort of password policy, formal or informal, in order to try and avoid becoming yet another victim of identity theft.
+And heaven help you if an identity theft occurs and it turns out to be the identity of one or more of your clients because someone got into your office network.
+So not good.

-The better approach is to develop a policy that everyone in your office, including you, will abide by.
-It should mandate the use of a strong password, which is currently defined as one that is a minimum of 14 characters long and includes numbers, special characters, and upper and lower case letters if the device or application you wish to secure with a password will accept it.
-In addition, every application and device in use should have its own unique password and, at least with mission critical devices and applications (e.g. banking login credentials), these passwords should be changed every 6 months.
-Never recycle old passwords and never share your user ids and passwords with anyone.
-Finally, always use two-factor authentication for any device or application that allows it.
+Knowing the common missteps, however, isn’t enough.
+Such practices should be prohibited in a formal firmwide password policy that everyone at the firm must abide by.
+There can be no exceptions, period.
+Of course, policy provisions must also detail what to do.
+The most important provision of a password policy would be to mandate the use of strong passwords defined as follows.
+A password is strong if it is long, a minimum of 15 characters, and it should include a few numbers, special characters, and upper and lower-case letters if the device or application you wish to secure with a password will accept it.
+Additional provisions worth including would be requiring that every application and device in use have its own unique password, requiring that passwords in use with mission critical devices and applications (e.g. banking login credentials, firm VPN login) be changed every 6 months, forbidding the reuse of old passwords, and prohibiting the sharing of user ids and passwords with anyone.
+Finally, make enabling two-factor authentication for any device or application that allows it compulsory.